-With such a wide range of courses available these days, some of which do not require a very high educational qualification, it often becomes hard to decide which one to pursue.
+With such a wide range of courses available these days, some of which do not require a very high educational qualification, it often becomes hard to decide which one to pursue certificate course.
 Out of a sea of training and educational programmes, you have to select only the one(s) that would suit you the most and would be meeting your professional demands.
 You might also choose to do a certain course in order to earn better skills and knowledge on a particular subject to get admission to some higher education qualification.

 Whatever your choice of career is, you need to consider the importance and value a particular course would have in your near future.
 Always remember that you cannot afford to waste any time in doing a course that wouldn’t be much beneficial for you in the long run.
 It’s the matter of your future job prospects, and you need to make your decisions wisely.